jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- Douglas Adams__

+> Así también un orbe enteron, con toda su pequeñez y su grandeza, puede ubicarse en una estrella que titila en la inmensidad del espacio, y así como la mera ciencia humana es capaz de dividir un rayo de luz y analizar su composición, así tambien otras inteligencias más excelsas podrán leer acaso en el tenue brillar de esta tierra nuestra todo pensamiento y toda acción, todo vicio y toda virtud de cada uno de los seres responsables que la pueblan.
+>
+> __--- Charles Dickens, Historia de dos ciudades. pag.
+212 (1859)__

+>Bajo esa bóveda tachonada de luminarias fijas y eternas, tan lejanas algunas de este minúsculo planeta que según afirman los sabios es dudoso que sus rayos hallan tenido tiempo de llegar a el descubrirlo com un punto en el espacio donde se sufre y nada se hace
+>
+> __--- Charles Dickens, Historia de dos ciudades - El zapatero.
+(1859)__

+De las anteriores dos citas se evidencia el conocimiento de astronomía que poseía Charles Dickens, y como lo influía a contemplar un punto de vista más allá de la tierra, donde todo lo que conocemos es minúsculo.

+### A pale blue dot
+{{< youtube EWPFmdAWRZ0 >}}

+>From this distant vantage point, the Earth might not seem of any particular interest.
+>
+>But for us, it's different.
+Look again at that dot.
+That's here.
+That's home.
+That's us.
+On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.
+The aggregate of our joy and suffering, thousands of confident religions, ideologies, and economic doctrines, every hunter and forager, every hero and coward, every creator and destroyer of civilization, ever king and peasant, every young couple in love, every mother and father, hopeful child, inventor and explorer, every teacher of morals, every corrupt politician, every "superstar,” every "supreme leader," every saint and sinner in the history of our species lived there on a mote of dust suspended in a sunbeam.
+>
+>The Earth is a very small stage in a vast cosmic arena.
+Think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become momentary masters of a fraction of a dot.
+Think of the endless cruelties visited by the inhabitants of one corner of this pixel the scarcely distinguishable inhabitants of some other corner, how frequent their misunderstandings, how eager they are to kill one another, how fervent their hatreds.
+>
+> Our posturings, our imagined self-importance, the delusion that we have some privileged position in the Universe, are challenged by this point of pale light.
+Our planet is a lonely speck in the great enveloping cosmic dark.
+In our obscurity, in all this vastness, there is no hint that help will come from elsewhere to save us from ourselves.
+>The Earth is the only world known so far to harbor life.
+There is nowhere else, at least in the near future, to which our species could migrate.
+Visit, yes.
+Settle, not yet.
+Like it or not, for the moment the Earth is where we make our stand.
+>
+>It has been said that astronomy is a humbling and character-building experience.
+There is perhaps no better demonstration of the folly of human conceits than this distant image of our tiny world.
+To me, it underscores our responsibility to deal more kindly with one another, and to preserve and cherish the pale blue dot, the only home we've ever known.
+>
+> __--- Carl Sagan, A pale blue dot__

 > For the very reason that here nothing served a purpose -not ever, not to anyone- and that here no guillotine of evolution was in play, nature, constrained neither by the life she bore nor by the death she inflicted, could achieve liberation, displaying a prodigality characteristic of herself, a limitless wastefulness, a brute magnificence that was useless, a eternal power of creation without a goal, without a need, without a meaning.
 >
 > __--- Stanislaw Lem, Fiasco__

-> Es un sentimiento creciente entre algunos grupos de este país la noción de que cuando un hombre o una compañia han sacado un beneficio del publico durante un cierto número de años, el gobierno y los tribunales tienen el deber de salvaguardar esos beneficios en el futuro, incluso frente a circunstancias de cambio y contra el interés del publico...
+> Es un sentimiento creciente entre algunos grupos de este país la noción de que cuando un hombre o una compañía han sacado un beneficio del publico durante un cierto número de años, el gobierno y los tribunales tienen el deber de salvaguardar esos beneficios en el futuro, incluso frente a circunstancias de cambio y contra el interés del publico...
 > Ni los individuos ni las corporaciones tienen el menor derecho de acudir a los tribunales y exigir que el reloj de la historia sea detenido, o retrasado, en beneficio particular suyo.
 >
 > __---Robert.A Heinlein, La línea de la vida__